smb374/my-async-rs/book/src/pre/single_future_handle.md

 }
 ```

-Here we use `RefCell` for internal mutability and we assumed that all
+Here we use `RefCell` for internal mutability, and we assumed that all
-enclosed should return `std::io::Result<()>` as `Future` requires to mutate it self
+enclosed should return `std::io::Result<()>` as `Future` requires mutating itself
-by its trait definition and most of the tasks are IO bounded to be used under async environments.
+by its trait definition and most of the tasks are IO bounded to be used under asynchronous environments.

 To handle the underlying `async fn`, we define the `run` function as the following:

 ```rust
 impl BoxedFuture {
     fn run(&self, index: &FutureIndex, tx: Sender<FutureIndex>) -> bool {